broadinstitute/gatk/scripts/variantstore/TERRA_QUICKSTART.md

 This quickstart assumes that you are familiar with Terra workspaces, the data model and providing input parameters and launching workflows.

 1. You will need to have or create a BigQuery dataset (we'll call this `dataset_name` later on).
-2. Grant the "BigQuery Data Editor" role on that **dataset** to your Terra PROXY group.
-Your proxy group name can be found on your Terra Profile page and look something like `PROXY_12345678901234567890@firecloud.org`.
-3. Grant the following roles on the Google **project** (we'll call this `project_id` later on) containing the dataset to your proxy group:
+22. Grant the following roles on the Google **project** (we'll call this `project_id` later on) containing the dataset to your proxy group:
     - BigQuery data editor
     - BigQuery job user
     - BigQuery Read Session User
-4. These tools expect re-blocked gVCF files as input, which are provided in this workspace
+3. These tools expect re-blocked gVCF files as input, which are provided in this workspace

 ## 1. Import Data
 A sample set for the quickstart has already been created with 10 samples and paths to re-blocked gVCFs for each sample.
 Run the two import workflows against this sample set by selecting "sample_set" as the root entity type ("Step 1" on the workflow submission page) and `gvs_demo-10` for the data ("Step 2" on the workflow submission page).
-If you are creating your own sample set, note that the sample table should have columns for the re-blocked gVCFs (`hg38_reblocked_gvcf` or `reblocked_gvcf_path`) and their index files.
+If you are creating your own sample set, note that the sample table should have columns for the re-blocked gVCFs (`hg38_reblocked_v2_vcf` or `reblocked_gvcf_path`) and their index files.

 ## 1.1 Assign Gvs IDs and Create Loading Tables
 To optimize the internal queries, each sample must have a unique and consecutive integer ID assigned.
 Run the `GvsAssignIds` workflow, which will create an appropriate ID for each sample in the sample set and update the BigQuery dataset with the sample name to ID mapping info.